turingschool/curriculum/source/projects/jstwitter.markdown

   ruby jstwitter.rb
 ```

 You should see the output say `Initializing`.
-Now go to "http://twitter.com/your_testing_account_username":http://twitter.com/your_testing_account_username and look for your
+Now go to [your test account's Twitter page](http://twitter.com/your_testing_account_username) and look for your results!
-results!

 #### Step 2 - Length Restrictions